migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.AwaitReply

-> Acknowledge the request but require the consumer to wait for the nextupdate.
-This means that the consumer is synced with the producer, andthe producer is waiting for its own chain state to change.
+> Acknowledge the request but require the consumer to wait for the next update.
+This means that the consumer is synced with the producer, and the producer is waiting for its own chain state to change.

 From current configuration: